4VAC25-31-120. Permit fee and bond.

 sediment basin before it is discharged from the permit area.
 Sediment

-basins shall not be located in perennial streams.
-Sediment control measures
+shall not be located in perennial streams.
+Sediment control measures shall be

 controlled by the sediment basin.
 Each primary sediment basin shall provide at